Calcifer777/C-11-Primer-Notes/System Programming in C.md

     float height;
     printf("Hi, enter your name: ");
     // It is better to use fgets instead of scanf
-    // for user inpu to prevent buffer overflow fgets(str, MAX_LENGTH-1, stdin);
+    // for user input to prevent buffer overflow fgets(str, MAX_LENGTH-1, stdin);
     str[strcspn(str, "\n")] = \0;   // Cleans \n at the end of the string
     printf("Hi %s, please enter your age: ", str);